 The Apple II was innovative in many ways.
 One of its most remarkable feats was that it was the very first home computer supporting color graphics!
 Think about it!
-While all its competitor could display 40 columns of ASCII characters, the Apple II could displays graphics with up to 16 colors in LoRes mode and 6 colors in HiRes mode!
+While all its competitor could display 40 to 64 columns of ASCII characters, the Apple II could displays graphics with up to 16 colors in LoRes mode and 6 colors in HiRes mode!
 This was huge!

 Now that I know how to program my Apple II in C and ASM, I could not resist trying to display a high resolution image on my screen!
 So I added a Title Screen to my Game of Life 😉

 This article is the third concerning my port of Conway’s Game of life on the Apple II.
 Here are the two previous ones:

 Information can be display be the Apple II using different graphic modes.

 - TEXT mode allows to display 24 rows of 40 ASCII characters.
 With an expansion board, displaying 80 characters becomes possible.

 - LORES mode is 40 pixel wide, 48 pixel tall in 16 colors!
 While it seems quite low by today’s standards, it is reasonably fast and straightforward to program for.
 This is the mode used to edit the “play-field”, then watch the cells evolve, in my port of the Game of Life.

 - HIRES is the mode used by most graphical programs and games of the time.
 It is 140 pixel wide, 192 pixel tall in 6 colors.
 BUT… relying on many oddities, it is not as easy to grasp nor program than the LORES mode.
 More precisions later.